-The open sourcing of the .Net platform in 2014 has made it more accessible on other platforms and there has been growth around open sources tools built with .Net.
-Microsoft has also announced that SQL server will now be available on Linux.
+The open sourcing of the .Net platform in 2014 has made it more accessible on other platforms, and there has been growth around open source tools built with .Net.
+Microsoft has also announced that the SQL server will now be available on Linux.
 The further growth and continuing expansion of Powershell capabilities mean that Windows admins now have a very powerful way of managing windows machines.

 Why choose Microsoft Azure as your DevOps partner?

 So, why should one go for Microsoft Azure?
 There are lots of alternatives available and while most of them are open source not all of them exhibit what Microsoft does.

 - Microsoft ecosystem familiarity - Almost everyone has worked with the Windows domain, and the administrators are familiar with the Windows ecosystem.
 Microsoft is considered as a technology to create other technologies.
 This makes it easy to build, deploy, and ship products with Microsoft.